- Places to Explore

 Several magnificent temples share this corner of the forested foothills between Heian Jingu and Ginkaku-ji.
 The most prominent is Nanzen-ji, with its awesome gateway.
 A short distance away you'll enjoy Nanzen-in's serene beauty, Kochi-in's precise garden, and Murin-an's expansive lawns.

 On your way to see the major temples and gardens within the complex, don't overlook Nanzen-ji's other attractions.
 The Hojo (Abbots' Quarters) is a National Treasure.
 Inside, screens with impressive 16th-century paintings divide the chambers.
-These wall panels of the Twenty-Four Paragons of Filial Piety and Hermits were created by Eitoku Kano (1543 - 90) of the Kano School - in effect the Kano family, because the school consists of eight generations of one bloodline (Eitoku was from the fifth generation).
+These wall panels of the Twenty-Four Paragons of Filial Piety and Hermits were created by Eitoku Kano (1543–90).
 Enshu Kobori created what's commonly known as the Leaping Tiger Garden, an excellent example of the karesansui style, attached to the Hojo.
 The large rocks are grouped with clipped azaleas, maples, pines, and moss, all positioned against a plain white well behind the raked gravel expanse.
 The greenery effectively connects the garden with the lush forested hillside beyond.

+Konchi-in.
 Recognized by garden aficionados around the world as one of Japan's finest, Konchi-in was first established in the 15th century.
 It was moved inside Nanzen-ji's temple complex in 1605 and landscaped by designer Enshu Kobori several decades later.
 Shadow-dappled stone pathways wind past moss-covered hills to a pond hugged close by maple and cherry trees.
 There's a lovely temple building and a dry garden whose solemn rocks figure a crane and turtle symbolizing wisdom and longevity.
 Kochi-in is on the path leading up to Nanzen-ji, just before the main gate.
 A climb to the top of this temple's pagoda affords superb views of the eastern mountains.
-86 Fukuchi-cho, Nanzen-ji, 606-8435. ¥400.
-Mar.-Nov., daily 8:30-5; Dec.-Feb., daily 8:30-4:30.
+86 Fukuchi-cho, Nanzen-ji, 606-8435.
+075/771–3511. ¥400.
+Daily 8:30–5.

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US